sofi1408/home-automation/README.md

 - There are different modes for different devices, light brightness settings, on and off settings and color settings for lights.
 - Also the site is responsive.

-## What has not been done:

-- The admin module is still remaining for developement.
-The idea was to provide a checkbox for admin (due to lack of time) and then add room buttom will appear (which is implememted so far) and after that a page will apear to add rooms dynamically with the lights in that room.
-- Also i could not create the ux for desktop.